MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-run-desktop-app-converter.md

     ![Check](images/desktop-to-uwp/check.png)
 </div>

-Generate a certificate to that you can use to run your app.
+Automatically sign your package so that you can test your app.

 <div style="float: left; ">
     ![Check](images/desktop-to-uwp/check.png)